arihazamie/Geopark-Merangin/README.md

+## 📄 License

+This project is **closed-source**.
+Copyright © 2025 Ari Hazamie.
+All rights reserved.
+Unauthorized use is prohibited.

 # 🌋 Geopark Merangin Web

 A web-based tourism promotion information system for **Geopark Merangin**, designed to facilitate the dissemination of geotourism destination information and increase tourist interest and visits through interactive digital media.